boy12371/launchdock/README.md

 ## Advanced Usage: From Another App

-If you have another Meteor app (or any program that supports DDP) that needs to launch app instances or do anything else, it can connect directly to the Rocker-Docker app and call API methods.
+If you have another Meteor app (or any program that supports DDP) that needs to launch app instances or do anything else, it can connect directly to the Launchdock app and call API methods.

 ### Log In